tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ### 5.2 Framework Elements Not Included in BDQ Test Descriptions (normative)

-Implementers SHOULD create an instance of `bdqffdq:Mechanism` to uniquely identify their suite of Test `Implementations`.
+Implementers SHOULD create an instance of `bdqffdq:Mechanism` to uniquely identify their suite of Test implementations.

 Implementations producing `Data Quality Reports` SHOULD create instances of `bdqffdq:Responses` grouped in `bdqffdq:DataQualityReports` that also specify the `bdqffdq:DataResource` that the `bdqffdq:DataQualityReport` concerns.